javier-guerrero/Automated_Reconstruction_Fractures/README.md

-# ML_Project_Fall2021
+# Automated Reconstruction of Fracture Networks
-Project for Subsurface Machine Learning Course at UT PGE
+Datasets for testing